anirudh2710/Sentiment-analysis/README.md

 # Sentiment-analysis

-    This project shows the sentiment of the text by classifying the text into either negative or positive.
+    This project classifies the sentiment of the tweets into either negative or positive.